Gerald Francis O'Keefe: Changing demographics

 Throughout his years as the bishop of the diocese, O'Keefe saw a decline in the number of priests and religious serving the diocese.
 At the same time, he saw the numbers of lay people active in ministry increase.
 The population of the diocese, however, remained stable.
-The economic recession that hit rural America in the 1980s did have an effect on the diocesan population and resources.
-In 1991 he announced a plan for clustering and closing smaller parishes, which reflected both the decline in the number of priests and the rural population in Iowa.
-The diocese also witnessed a decline in enrollment in Catholic Schools, which led to the merger or closing of schools across Southeast Iowa.
+The economic recession that hit rural America in the 1980s affected the diocesan population and resources.
+In 1991, O'Keefe announced a plan for clustering and closing smaller parishes, which reflected both the decline in the number of priests and the rural population in Iowa.
+The diocese also witnessed a decline in enrollment in Catholic schools, which led to the merger or closing of schools across Southeast Iowa.
 Catholic hospitals were also affected.
-In 1970 there were ten hospitals in the diocese and by the time O'Keefe left office they were reduced to three.
+In 1970, there were ten hospitals in the diocese; by the time O'Keefe left office, they had been reduced to three.

-St. Ambrose and Marycrest Colleges worked on a merger in the early 1970s, but in the end, they decided against it.
-Both schools had become co-educational in the late 1960s.
-St. Ambrose hired its first lay president, Dr. William Bakrow, in 1973, and started its first Master’s Degree program in Business Administration in 1979.
-The school continued to grow and became a university in 1987.
+St. Ambrose and Marycrest Colleges discussed a merger in the early 1970s, but eventually decided against it.
+St. Ambrose became a university in 1987.
 Marycrest started to decline.
 In 1990 it began an affiliation with the Teikyo Yamanashi Education and Welfare Foundation of Japan as a way to stay open and viable.
 It was renamed Teikyo Marycrest University and later Marycrest International University.

 Ottumwa Heights College, like Marycrest, was operated by the Congregation of the Humility of Mary.
 It merged with Indian Hills Community College in 1979.
 The Sisters of Humility, who had been headquartered in Ottumwa since the 1880s, built a new headquarters and convent on the property of St. Vincent Center in Davenport in 1983.

 Later life and death

-In February 1992 Bishop O’Keefe was sued by two women in Minnesota for having sexually abused them when he was rector of St. Paul Cathedral in the early 1960s.
+In February 1992, O’Keefe was sued by two women in Minnesota for allegedly abusing them sexually them when he was rector of St. Paul Cathedral in the early 1960s.
 Both women were young girls at the time and credited recovering repressed memories for their accusations.
 O'Keefe denied the charges.
-A year later he was cleared of any wrongdoing after it was determined the women suffered from mental illnesses and made up the stories while in therapy.
+A year later, he was cleared of any wrongdoing after it was determined the women suffered from mental illnesses and made up the stories while in therapy.